 A novel treatment for obstructive sleep apnea consists of adapting an oral interface connected to a pump that creates a negative pressure within the oral cavity while the subject sleeps (24).
 The objective is to create a pressure gradient that draws the soft palate anteriorly towards the tongue to permit improved oropharyngeal airflow during sleep.
 In a multicenter study of 63 subjects, the average nightly usage was 6.0±1.4h.
 There were no severe or serious adverse events, and the authors concluded that clinically significant improvements in sleep quality and continuity were achieved with this device.

 Sodium oxybate (gamma hydroxybutyrate, GHB) is the drug of choice for treating patients with narcolepsy who experience episodes of cataplexy (06) not responding to traditional stimulants of wakefulness.
+In 2001, sodium oxybate was approved by the FDA for treatment of idiopathic hypersomnia.
+The low sodium preparation under the brand name of Xywav® is the preferred drug solution for individuals older than 40 years.
 Because of safety concerns associated with the use of the drug (known popularly as the date-rape drug), the distribution of sodium oxybate is tightly restricted to registered physicians and only dispensed out of 1 central pharmacy in the entire United States.

 The FDA has approved a device for restless legs syndrome sufferers that consists in a pad that provides vibratory counterstimulation to the legs that gradually ramps down and shuts off at the onset of sleep.
 The device is a noninvasive, nonpharmacologic alternative for patients with restless legs syndrome and difficulty initiating sleep.
 More information on this device can be found on the Sensory Medical, Inc.